CefasRepRes/agriforwards-summer-school-2022/README.md

 ## TODO Next

-- [x] Michal to book Graham Finlayson.
-Only availability is 4th July.
-Rob has sent a meeting invite, but no confirmation received.

-- [x] Mavis, Kate and Richard to meet and allocate students to modules.

 - [ ] Questions about gender balance etc. in the allocations.

 - [ ] Rob to figure out risk assessment to allow Cefas people to go boating on The Broads.
 Discussions ongoing

-- [ ] Julie to confirm booking of Cefas facilities on Tuesday 5th July 2022

 - [ ] Richard to follow up with with Productivity East to confirm our requirements.